drts01/notes/stackedit/az.md

 * **Task**: As an engineer in operations, my role was to aid the service teams with their cloud needs.
 * **Action**:  Designed and implemented Policy-As-Code service for compliance enforcement.
 	* MVP: Queried accounts to find resources I believed could be removed.
-	* Identified early adopters that would be open to test purging resources.
+	* Identified early adopters, that would be open to test purging resources.
+	* To gain buy-
-	* Gained trust of the rest of the account ownShared report with wider org and early adopters became advocates.
+	* Gained trust of the rest of the account owners by sharing report with wider org.
+Also, early adopters became advocates.
 	*
 * **Result**: Lowered overhead costs, increased the security posture, and happy customers so I could continue to develop a services they didnt even realized they needed.